Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 <details>
   <summary><span style="color:cyan">The Plan</summary>
-- make new pictures (old ones are outdated)
-- Come up with a better name, as the current simply doesn't fit anymore
+- Come up with a better name, as the current one simply isn't true to the book's contents anymore
-- <s>Add bot serviced stations</s> (abandoned, at least for now) <br>
 - Idk, maybe I've missed some blueprint?
 If so, let me know, and I'll make it <br>
 - If you have any suggestions on how I could improve this book, let me know.
 I can't promise that I'll check the comments often, but better late than never <br>